-Postdoctoral Cardiovascular Researcher positions are available through the Cedars-Sinai Heart Institute for NIH T32 eligible candidates (U.S. citizens or permanent residents).
+Postdoctoral Cardiovascular Researcher positions are available through the Smidt Heart Institute for NIH T32 eligible candidates (U.S. citizens or permanent residents).

 - Arditi, Moshe, MD (immunology of vascular diseases including the role of infectious agents; Kawasaki's arteritis)